anderson-aristotle/ncrease/README.md

 The Credit Building App includes the following features:

-Credit score monitoring: Users can view their credit scores and track changes over time.
+1. Credit score monitoring: Users can view their credit scores and track changes over time.
-Personalized credit-building plan: Users receive a personalized plan with customized steps to improve their credit scores.
+2. Personalized credit-building plan: Users receive a personalized plan with customized steps to improve their credit scores.
-Educational resources: The app provides educational resources to help users understand how credit scores work and how to improve them.
+3. Educational resources: The app provides educational resources to help users understand how credit scores work and how to improve them.
-SMS reminders: Users receive SMS reminders to pay their bills on time and keep their credit utilization low.
+4. SMS reminders: Users receive SMS reminders to pay their bills on time and keep their credit utilization low.
-User authentication: Users can create an account and log in to access their personalized credit-building plan and other features.
+5. User authentication: Users can create an account and log in to access their personalized credit-building plan and other features.

-### Create a .env file with the following environment variables:
+#### Create a .env file with the following environment variables:

-makefile
+_makefile_

-#### Copy code
+**Copy Code**

 ```
 MONGODB_URI=<your MongoDB connection string>